James R. Schlesinger

-James Rodney Schlesinger (February 15, 1929 – March 27, 2014) was an American economist and public servant who was best known for serving as Secretary of Defense from 1973 to 1975 under Presidents Richard Nixon and Gerald Ford.
+James Rodney Schlesinger (February 15, 1929 – March 27, 2014) was an American economist and statesman who was best known for serving as Secretary of Defense from 1973 to 1975 under Presidents Richard Nixon and Gerald Ford.
 Prior to becoming Secretary of Defense, he served as Chair of the Atomic Energy Commission (AEC) from 1971 to 1973, and as CIA Director for a few months in 1973.
 He became America's first Secretary of Energy under Jimmy Carter in 1977, serving until 1979.

-While Secretary of Defense, he opposed amnesty for draft resisters and pressed for development of more sophisticated nuclear weapon systems.
+While Secretary of Defense, he opposed amnesty for draft resistors and pressed for development of more sophisticated nuclear weapon systems.
 Additionally, his support for the A-10 and the lightweight fighter program (later the F-16) helped ensure that they were carried to completion.

 Early life and career

 James Rodney Schlesinger was born in New York City, the son of Jewish parents, Rhea Lillian (née Rogen) and Julius Schlesinger.
 His mother was a Lithuanian emigrant from what was then part of the Russian Empire and his father's family was from Austria.
 He converted to Lutheranism in his early twenties.
 Schlesinger was educated at the Horace Mann School and Harvard University, where he earned a B.A.
 (1950), M.A.
 (1952), and Ph.D.
 (1956) in economics.
 Between 1955 and 1963 he taught economics at the University of Virginia and in 1960 published The Political Economy of National Security.
 In 1963, he moved to the RAND Corporation, where he worked until 1969, in the later years as director of strategic studies.